hamedprog/posh-wakatime/README.md

-BASH plugin for wakatime
+Powershell plugin for wakatime
 =======================

-Automatic time tracking for commands in BASH using [wakatime](http://wakatime.com/).
+Automatic time tracking for commands in Powershell using [wakatime](http://wakatime.com/).

 Installation
 ------------